rogeryeosgit/DevoProject/Notes.md

 - Solved date UTC problem, causing some bugs to current month in focus

+## 21 June 2020

+- need to check owner of plan for update and deletion - solved

+- plan selected is now shown in plan list and is dynamically changeable

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries